Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The Seiberg--Witten curves in some detail

 with

-The Seiberg-Witten differential $x \frac{dX}{Y}$ becomes $x\frac{dt}{t}$.
+The Seiberg--Witten differential $x \frac{{\rm d}X}{Y}$ becomes $x\frac{{\rm d}t}{t}$.
 The elliptic curve $\ec$ degenerates to the rational curve which is the double cover $t \mapsto X$ of the complex projective line $\CP^1_{X}$.
-To make contact with the Seiberg-Witten curve of the the $D_{4}$ quiver theory it is convenient to work in the coordinate which is related to the coordinate $X$ by rational transformation
+To make contact with the Seiberg--Witten curve of the $D_{4}$ quiver theory it is convenient to work in the coordinate which is related to the coordinate $X$ by rational transformation

 The function $\eta(X)$ is degree two meromorphic function on $\ec$ with values at the four $\BZ_2$ invariant points given by